If you’re going to wash your hair in the outdoors, it’s very important that you only use only natural shampoo. These are our top picks.

 These Natural Shampoo Options Are Actually Safe to Use Outside

-Using a natural shampoo in the outdoors is an easy way to blend environmental consciousness with your creature comforts.
-These 13 options give you a variety of price points and treatment specialties to work for anyone who wants to keep both themselves and the outdoors clean.
+Using a natural shampoo in the outdoors is an easy way to blend environmental consciousness with your daily grooming routine.
+These 12 options give you a variety of price points and treatment specialties to work for anyone who wants to keep both themselves and the outdoors clean.

 There are countless DIY shampoo recipes out there, and chances are they’re organic, non-toxic, and chemical free–because if you had the choice, would you go to the store and buy sodium lauryl sulfate to add to your DIY shampoo?
 Probably not.
 We found a recipe that’s quick, easy, and works like a charm: